openhwgroup/cva6/docs/01_cva6_user/CSR_Performance_Counters.rst

 -------------------------------
 The event selector CSRs ``mhpm_event_3`` to ``mhpm_event_8`` controls which of the events are counted by the six generic event counters ``mhpm_counter_3`` to ``mhpm_counter_8`` respectively.

-The five least significant bit(LSB) of the event selector CSRs are written to select the event that one needs to count from a particular generic event counter.Thus, we can count six different events at a time using the six generic counters.
+The five least significant bit(LSB) of the event selector CSRs are written to select the event that one needs to count from a particular generic event counter.
+Thus, we can count six different events at a time using the six generic counters.

 Each of the six generic performance counters is able to monitor events from one of these sources: